Did Adelaide Bartlett Get Away With Murder?

 But, the couple did not live together for two or three years as Edwin sent his young bride away to a boarding school to complete her education.

 Apparently, Edwin intended the marriage to be a platonic one.
-However, Adelaide became pregnant but delivered a stillborn infant in 1881.
+However, Adelaide became pregnant and delivered a stillborn infant in 1881.
 She claimed the pregnancy resulted from the only time she and her husband had made love.

 At this point, Edwin’s father, Edwin senior, enters the picture.
 He loathed Adelaide and accused her of having an affair with Edwin’s younger brother Frederick.
 There seems to have been substance to the allegation because Frederick quickly took off for America.